ksmetz/RNApipe/README.md

 ***Updated 08/22/2020***
 - Allow for running on truly manual samplesheets (without all the standard columns required)
 - Probably can just get rid of the bedgraph option for signal tracks?
 Maybe not, as they are more human readable.
 If you want to plot things in R or IGV though, bigwig is the way to go 100% !
 - Reconsider memory/node requirements?
 Maybe we should have a "SLURM Parameters" section for tweaking based on size (i.e. MiniSeq vs deep sequencing).
+Or just a <code>--mini</code> or <code>--big</code> flag for alternative settings.
 Right now EVERYTHING asks for 16g, 8 nodes.
 - Consider making MERGE jobs wait only on their respective samples, rather than waiting for all CORE jobs to finish